 1. Define your volunteer roles

 Before you can start recruiting volunteers, you'll need to get a clear understanding of your specific needs, and why volunteers will be key to meeting them.
-Are you looking for people to host events in your area?
+Are you looking for people to host events?
 What kinds of qualifications do they need to do so?
 Take the time to outline exactly who you need, for what, and why.
 Your volunteer sign-ups will go a lot more smoothly the more information you provide up front.

 Sample Volunteer Roles

 - be a social media ambassador

 Then, you'll need to rank these volunteer roles in order of difficulty.
 This will help determine future communication with volunteers as you track where supporters are in their journey with your cause, and strategically encourage them to take the next step.

 Controlled by staff

 Multiple events over time

 With consideration of volunteer skills, interests

 Significant volunteer input